 What Makes Alan Landis Antiques Special Is Alan Landis

-Alan’s career in antiques began after completing his tertiary education at Cranbrook School, taking a job at the Wynyard Coin Centre.
+Alan’s career in antiques began after completing his tertiary education at Cranbrook School, Sydney, taking a job at the Wynyard Coin Centre.
 Whilst there he enrolled at the University of NSW as a miscellaneous student and received a Distinction in the Decorative Arts course run by the highly respected Antique Dealer, Stanley Lipscombe.

 Alan left the coin shop to work and later manage Bortignon’s Antiques located under the Sydney Hilton (1975-77).
 In November 1977 Alan opened his own shop at 167 Castlereagh Street in the middle of the city.

 Over the years Alan has helped establish a number of Collectors’ Societies including Wedgwood, Australiana and Silver; all of which are still going strong with branches in several states.
 Alan has been a supporter of the Powerhouse Museum since starting his business, and in 2005 was made a Life Fellow.

 In 2022 Alan was the proud recipient of an OAM (Medal of the Order of Australia) in the Queen’s Birthday Honours list for Service to the Decorative and Fine Arts.

 Alan is now in his 46th year in antiques, having run his business at galleries Sydney-wide.
 He is now working entirely online, so if you’re after a particular piece and don’t see it on our website, please contact Alan for assistance.